Bioconductor/bioc_git_transition/doc/configure.md

     SuexecUserGroup git git

-When suEXEC was enabled a /etc/apache2/suexec/www-dta files was created.
+When suEXEC was enabled, a /etc/apache2/suexec/www-dta file was created.
-Modify www-data to point the suEXEC root to the CGI-enabled directory:
+Modify the www-data file to point suEXEC root to the CGI-enabled directory:

     /home/git/bin/

-Restart Apache:

-    sudo service apache2 restart

 #### Anonymous ('nobody') user

-Apache passes an anonomous user to gitolite who assigns the user name 'nobody' in the gitolite.rc file.
+Apache passes an anonyomous user to gitolite who assigns the user name 'nobody' in the gitolite.rc file.
 Confirm this line is uncommented:

     # rc variables used by various features